In Finland, you can get help and advice with financial matters if you have money problems.

 Your income support is affected by all your income and assets.
 This also includes social welfare benefits from, for example, Kela, employment pension insurance or unemployment fund.

-Before applying for income support, apply for all the other benefits and allowances that you are entitled to (such as unemployment benefit, housing allowance, pension, study grant, parenthood allowance, sickness allowance, child home care allowance or child maintenance support).
+Before applying for income support, apply for all the other benefits and allowances that you are entitled to (such as unemployment benefit, housing allowance, pension, study grant, daily allowances for parents, sickness allowance, child home care allowance or child maintenance support).

 Income support is meant to be a temporary help.
 Income support is only paid if you cannot get any other income or benefits or if the other benefits do not cover the necessary expenses.